+The Seminary campus recreational areas include:

-Seminary recreational facilities include a basketball court behind Edwards Hall, which is available to students and their families during daylight hours.
-Additionally, the Seminary has a playground for children located behind Edwards Hall, which includes a picnic pavilion.
-There are also ping-pong tables available in the lower-level Community Room (Edwards 5) unless the room is reserved for a special event.
-The Community Room can also be reserved for aerobics and light fitness classes with prior reservation.
-There are also bike racks available in front of the Community Center for commuters and a public shower in the lower level.
-The basketball court, playground, and picnic areas are smoke-free.
-There is a designated area on campus available for smoking east of the basketball court and the maintenance yard.
+- An outdoor basketball court (available to students and their families during daylight hours.) - A green space for picnics and outdoor activities. - An outdoor patio area with seating, a pergola, and grilling options. - A playground for children with a picnic pavilion. - A recreation room in the Community Center with ping-pong tables and game tables.
+The Community Center recreation room can also be reserved for aerobics and light fitness classes with prior reservation. - There are bike racks available in front of the Community Center for commuters and a public shower in the lower level.

+NOTE: To provide a safe and healthy environment there is NO SMOKING on campus except in the designated areas.
+There is a designated area available for smoking east of the basketball court, found by going down the path and making a left at the access road.